Keep your dog safe and cool during summer

 As a pet owner, here’s a good rule of thumb to follow: If it’s too hot outside for you, then it’s way too hot for your dog.

-Why can't dogs handle the same weather that humans can?
-As much as the guy with long blonde hair may look like his similarly-styled Afghan hound, dogs and humans are separate species with much different tolerances to temperature.
+Why can’t dogs handle the same weather that humans can?
+As much as a guy with long blonde hair may look like his similarly-styled Afghan hound, dogs and humans are separate species with much different tolerances to temperature.
 We have the luxury of being swathed in a massive, perspiring organ that cools us from head to toe.
-But dogs' thick fur coats make it harder for them to get rid of heat.
+But dogs’ thick fur coats make it harder for them to get rid of heat.

 Instead of sweating, the main way a dog lowers its body temperature is through panting.
 These heavy, quick breaths expel heat and cause moisture to evaporate, which cools the blood in the mouth and tongue.
 However, certain conditions make this technique ineffective.
 In high humidity, evaporation happens more slowly—which means that even in a nice, shady refuge, no amount of panting will bring down a dog’s internal temperature.

-Plus, this method of cutting heat doesn't work as well for all canines.
-Take “smush-faced dogs” like pugs or Pekinese: Those with squashed noses have a hard enough time breathing as is, so they will struggle more when it’s hot.
+Plus, this method of cutting heat doesn’t work as well for all canines.
+Take “smush-faced dogs” like pugs or Pekingese: Those with squashed noses have a hard enough time breathing as is, so they will struggle more when it’s hot.
 The same goes for elderly dogs or ones with breathing conditions.
 Puppies are also at higher risk for heatstroke because they haven’t fully developed yet, which means your baby ball of fluff doesn’t have the same mechanisms for regulating temperature as an adult dog.
 If you have the best (and in the case of heatwaves, worst) of both worlds, a smush-faced puppy can face trouble at just 75 degrees.

 Since it’s up to you pawrents out there to help canines beat the heat, we’ve dug up some tips to keep your dog safe in the sun—and maybe even cooler than you!